This post may contain affiliate links. Please read my affiliate policy for more information.

 The only way to understand your cash flow is to list all sources of income (what comes in) and compare that to your existing expenses (what goes out).
 It’s important to find out if you are spending more than you are earning (Boo!).
 Or if you have a cash surplus at the end of each month (Yay!).

-Budgeting is the top of the list for a reason.
+Budgeting or tracking your expenses is the top of the list for a reason.
 This is one of the more important money management skills every widow should have.
 You don’t want to spend more than you earn or spend money unnecessarily.

-If you aren’t going to the gym, cancel your gym membership.
+For example, if you aren’t going to the gym, cancel your gym membership.
 If you no longer need Amazon Prime because other retailers offer free or low-cost shipping, cancel your Prime membership (I just canceled mine).
 You can still get free shipping through Amazon just by spending a minimum of $25 per order (without a Prime membership).

-This may take a few weeks to a few months to accomplish to run through a couple of credit card cycles or annual membership reminders, but keep your eye out for recurring expenses you no longer use.
+This may take a few weeks to a few months to run through a couple of credit card cycles or annual membership reminders.
+But keep your eye out for recurring expenses you no longer use.

 Some debt is necessary, like a home mortgage, and another debt is completely unnecessary, like credit card debt.
 Figuring out which debt is financially strangling you and then prioritizing that payoff will help you manage your money more effectively and lower your anxiety level.

-Either way, you need to list and rank your debt to determine which debt will be paid off first.
-Be sure to download the Prioritize Debt Worksheet to help figure out your biggest debt obstacles.
+Either way, you need to list and rank your debt to determine which debt should be paid off first.

 Your net worth is the difference between your assets and your liabilities.
 Or in other words, what you own vs. what you owe.